thefalc/instabread-codelab-sample/README.md

 [Tokenization](https://www.skyflow.com/post/demystifying-tokenization-what-every-engineer-should-know) is a privacy-preserving technique that substitutes sensitive data with non-sensitive tokens.
 Tokens have no exploitable value and are safely stored within your database and other downstream services.
 The token is only exchanged for the original value by privileged services.

 For the email column, the default configuration uses a **Format Preserving Deterministic Token**.
-This means the token still looks like an email but isn’t the actual email.
+This means the token still looks like an email but isn't the actual email.

 <p align="center">
   <img src="images/skyflow-tokenization-tab.png" width="500" />